 New users must create an account.
 Access is limited to 20 users at a time.

-Designed specifically for elementary and middle school students, SIRS Discoverer offer articles, nonfiction books, images, activities and websites curated for educational relevance, age appropriateness, and readability.
+A collection of articles, nonfiction books, images, activities and websites curated for educational relevance, age appropriateness, and readability.
+Designed specifically for elementary and middle school students.

-The Scientific & Medical ART (SMART) Imagebase is a collection of 20,000+ high quality illustrations and animations depicting anatomy, physiology, surgery, diseases, conditions, trauma, embryology, histology, and other health science topics.
-SMART Imagebase users may download images for educational, non-commercial use in lectures, presentations, slide shows, web sites and more.
-Common types of visual presentations include PowerPoint™ shows, handouts, poster sessions, and interactive Flash animations.
+Supports Human Health & Disease and Precision Health Research Clusters.
+An extensive gallery of illustrations and animations depicting anatomy, physiology, surgery, diseases, conditions, trauma, embryology, histology, and other health science topics.
+Scientific & Medical ART (SMART) Includes downloadable images for educational, non-commercial use in lectures, presentations, slide shows, and web sites.

-Smithsonian Global Sound for Libraries, produced in partnership with Smithsonian Folkways Recordings, provides online recordings of the world's musical and aural traditions.
+Produced in partnership with Smithsonian Folkways Recordings.
+Streaming collection that provides online recordings of the world’s musical and aural traditions.
+Supports the creation, continuity and preservation of diverse musical forms from around the world.

-Social Explorer is an online research tool designed to provide quick and easy access to historical census data and demographic information.
-It creates fast, intuitive, and appealing maps and reports to help users visually analyze and understand demography and social change throughout history.
-An invaluable repository of information, the site currently includes the entire US Census history from 1790 to 2000, all annual updates from the American Community Survey, and the Religious Congregations and Membership Study from 1980 to 2000.
-Social Explorer offers a high level of functionality and control.
-Users can customize, save, print, and email maps and reports and export them to a variety of programs and statistical packages for further analysis and use in reports and presentations.
+Provides quick and easy access to historical census data and demographic information.
+Includes the entire US Census history from 1790 to 2000, all annual updates from the American Community Survey, and the Religious Congregations and Membership Study from 1980 to 2000.
+Allows users to customize, save, print, and email maps and reports and export them to a variety of programs and statistical packages for further analysis and use in reports and presentations.

 Access is limited to 3 users at a time.